bmhking/Parcel_value_app/README.md

 Scrolling down gives the summary statistics for every usage type.

 # How to load the app in local
-This app requires `Shiny` to runi in local.
+This app requires `Shiny` to run in local.
 I recommend using RStudio to run most R tasks, since RStudio integrates so well with many of the core functionalities of the language.
-Once you download RStudio, download the required libraries in `ui.R` and `server.R` (including `shiny`) that are listed in the `library(foo)` commands (or use the `renv.lock` file to download the environment).
+Once you download RStudio, download the required libraries in `ui.R` and `server.R` (including `shiny`) (or use the `renv.lock` file to download the environment - requires `renv` package).
 Then, replace the default `data/parcel_value_sdcounty.csv` with the extracted one in the root menu, and click the `Run App` button in the RStudio interface.
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/example.png)
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/example2.png)